 History of the Hotel – About Us

-The Desmond Hotel & Conference Center has been an independent, family-owned and operated business since 1974.
-It remains one of a few privately owned hotels in the Capital Region.
+The Desmond Hotel Albany has been a family-owned and operated business since 1974.
+It remains one of a few privately owned and independently managed hotels in the Capital Region.
 Priding itself on outstanding hospitality, award-winning food and superb accommodations – the Desmond family considers its customer service among the utmost importance.
-Consistently voted the best among Albany’s hotels, we are proud to be celebrating over 40 years of service.
+Consistently voted the best among Albany hotels, we are proud have celebrated 45 years of hospitality excellence in 2019.

 Early 1970’s – Philadelphia native John K. Desmond, Jr. visited Albany for business and realized there was a need for a premier hotel in the area.
 While driving on Wolf Rd, which at that time was still mostly farms, Mr. Desmond could not locate a hotel for the evening, and noticed there was prime land available near the Albany Airport.

-1979 – Recognizing the growing sophistication of its clientele, and the need for a true upscale restaurant, management responded with the creation of the elegant Scrimshaw to replace The Patroon Room.
+1979 – Recognizing the growing sophistication of its dining clientele and the need for a true upscale restaurant, management responded with the creation of the elegant Scrimshaw and renamed the bar Scrimshaw Tavern.

-1982 – Keeping pace with the continual growth of the Capital Region, the hotel was enlarged to feature 140 more guest rooms, along with King Street Ballroom and Courtyard, High Street Conference Center, Town Hall Amphitheatre, The Lodge, and Health Club.
+1982 – Keeping pace with the continual growth of the Capital Region, the hotel was enlarged to feature 140 more guest rooms along with King Street Ballroom and Courtyard, High Street Conference Center, Town Hall Amphitheater, The Lodge, and Health Club.
 This addition brought the hotel to the size it is today, with 323 guest rooms and almost 30,000 sq ft of banquet space.
-It was also at this time that the original two restaurants were renovated and became The Tavern and Simpson’s Grille.
-The original courtyard was also renamed Fort Orange Courtyard, in recognition of the historical Albany area.
+It was also at this time that the coffee house restaurant was renovated and became Simpson’s Grille.
+The original courtyard was also renamed Fort Orange Square, in recognition of the historical Albany area.

 1984 – In celebration of the hotel’s 10th anniversary, the property was renamed The Desmond Americana to better reflect the Desmond family’s on-site presence and commitment to the area.

-1992 – To highlight the importance of the conference and convention business, the hotel rebranded itself The Desmond Hotel & Conference Center – which it continues to operate as today.
+1992 – To highlight the importance of the conference and convention business, the hotel rebranded itself The Desmond Hotel & Conference Center.

 Our Commitment to the Community

-As a family operated business, The Desmond has a long and continuing commitment to actively supporting our local community through both monetary contributions, and donations of time and services.
+As a family operated business for over 45 years, The Desmond has a long and continuing commitment of actively supporting our local community through both monetary contributions, and donations of time and services.
 We are proud of our history of dedication to a wide array of charitable organizations.

 Design of the Hotel